-However, the same effect can be achieved with, besides increasing area, helps smooth the flow over the mast and main with spectacular results.
+However, the same effect can be achieved with a fixed mast by using the jib inside the spinnaker which, besides increasing area, helps smooth the flow over the mast and main with spectacular results.

-The basic technique/rule is to sail downwind while keeping the apparent wind at about 90° , trimming the sails so they are not stalling or luffing.
+The basic technique/rule is to sail downwind while keeping the apparent wind at about 90°, trimming the sails so they are not stalling or luffing.
 The jib, for instance, should be sheeted to the float just aft of the forward beam.
 The extra speed generated will pull the apparent wind further forward, allowing you to go deeper and deeper while maintaining a very high speed.
-Just keep the apparent wind at around 90° .
+Just keep the apparent wind at around 90°.
 It can be tricky to get the right angles, but if done correctly, the results can be devastating.
 So try it!
 Flying the jib inside the spinnaker may also help improve performance with a rotating mast in light winds.